Why do I have to sign the registration sheet?

 IVV ACHIEVEMENT AWARD PROGRAM AND RECORD BOOKS

-What are those books being stamped at the walks?
+What are those books being sold at the walks?

 The IVV Individual Achievement Award Program was introduced to encourage participation in non-competitive sports events under the rules and regulations of the International Federation of Popular Sports (IVV).
 There are two categories of awards — DISTANCE WALKED and EVENTS COMPLETED.
-Having a record of your achievements adds greatly to the experience.
+Having a record of your achievements adds greatly to the experience, encouraging you to meet personal goals.
+The first books are given out for free in Alberta once the ‘Five Free Stamp Sheet’ is completed.

 What are distance books?